 An implementation roadmap will be developed once the initial SRA has been enriched and updated with the findings of the stakeholder consultation.
 The implementation roadmap will be part of the final SRA document.

-CONCLUSION 6
+6 CONCLUSION

-A concise conclusion will summarise the findings of the final SRA.
+In construction: a concise conclusion will summarise the findings of the final SRA and of the implementation roadmap.

 7 GLOSSARY